solt-frfr/desktop-pet-framework/README.md

 # Installing Mods
  You can install additional characters by placing them in the mods folder.

-> Windows: %APPDATA%\DesktopPetFramework
+> Windows: %APPDATA%\DesktopPetFramework\Mods

-> macOS: ~/Library/Application Support/DesktopPetFramework
+> macOS: ~/Library/Application Support/DesktopPetFramework/mods

-> Linux: ~/.local/share/DesktopPetFramework
+> Linux: ~/.local/share/DesktopPetFramework/mods

  There is currently no download page for mods.